-The district custom functionality allows you to add your own multiple choice items into the Classworks manager.
-This provides the option to build assessments and assess students' knowledge in areas where Classworks doesn't currently provide questions, such as music, art, PE or even after a school assembly.
+The district custom assessment functionality allows you to add your own multiple-choice items to the Classworks manager.
+This provides the option to build assessments and assess students' knowledge in areas where Classworks doesn't currently provide questions, such as music, art, PE, or even after a school assembly.
 You can also enter your own items to supplement the Classworks FIND assessment items for Math and Language Arts.
 This assessment does not generate an ILP for the student.

 Assessment Tab Tasks

 From the Assessment tab, you can view the assessment details, edit previously created assessments, and preview certain assessments.
 You can also create assessments from this tab and share them with other teachers in your school.

 Note: You can only assign assessments and see the results from the Classes tab.

 To access the Assessment tab, you must first log into Classworks.
 Once you’ve logged in: